Distracted Driving Accidents are Preventable

 Eat before or after your trip but not while driving.
 Messy foods are difficult to manage, and it means you only have one hand to make quick driving maneuvers to avoid an accident.

-• Actively scan the road, frequently use your mirrors, keep an eye out for pedestrians and cyclists and have your passengers assist with navigation.
+• Actively scan the road, frequently use your mirrors, keep an eye out for pedestrians and cyclists, and have your passengers assist with navigation.

 • Practice defensive driving.

 NEED LEGAL ASSISTANCE?
-We Can Help.
+We are here for you.

 distracted driving accidents safety tips avoid distractions prevent distracted drivingCALL NASH & FRANCISKATO FOR A FREE NO-OBLIGATION CASE REVIEW